Bad North: Gameplay

 Bad North focuses on real-time tactics gameplay.
-The main goals are to defend the player's kingdom from the attacking Viking invaders who killed the king and to guide the island's people to evacuate.
+The player is tasked with defending their kingdom from Viking invaders.
 The procedurally generated islands are divided into multiple tiles and have houses with Vikings attacking from any corner, so the player's strategy must be well planned to get the opportunity to save the people from the enemy by protecting the houses.
 The Viking invaders will chuck torches into the houses, and if they burn completely, the player will not earn coins for those houses.
-Coins are needed to get upgrades for units and level up commanders' defenses.
+Coins are needed for upgrades to units and to level up commanders' defenses.
 The player can also pick up items (represented as question marks in the map) and add new commanders to the army.

 The game offers Easy, Normal, and Hard difficulty options.
 A "Very Hard" option can be unlocked by completing the game on Hard.
 A free expansion for Bad North called "Jotunn Edition" was released in July 2019.